CSE-582-GAN-Group/gzram/README.md

 ### Running stock zram

-To run stock Linux zram with the same configuration as gzram, you can use the commands
+To run stock Linux zram with the same configuration as gzram for comparison, you can use the commands

 ```shell
 $ sudo modprobe zram